freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

   cd curriculum
 ```

-3. Run the following for each challenge file for which you have added solution:
+3. Run the following for each challenge file for which you have changed any `testString`s or added solutions:

 ```
 npm run test -- -g 'the full English title of the challenge'